Uvacoder/quotemaster-4261/README.md

-# Quotify
+# QuoteMaster
-Quotify is a small website made for you to find quotes from well known individuals around the world.
+QuoteMaster is a small website made for you to find quotes from well known individuals around the world.

 It is based on VueJS.